1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can I diagnose this at home?

-No. Accurate diagnosis requires specialized blood tests, imaging, and often biopsy by a GI specialist.
+No. The diagnosis must be done using the assistance of special blood test, imaging, and regular biopsy conducted by a GI specialist.

 Where can I learn more?